microsoft/DesktopBridgeToUWP-Samples/Samples/SigningCerts/readme.md

 The `EXPIRY_DATE` variable determines when the self-signed certificate will expire.
 It is recommended that you only generate certificates that are valid for a short period of time (eg, a month) to minimize risk of the keys falling into the wrong hands and being used to sign malicious code.
+Also note that because the certs used here are for test purposes only, *the **signature** will also expire when the certificate expires* (due to the use of the "lifetime signing" EKU in the certificate).
+This is so you don't accidentally have an old untested version of the app (possibly with security bugs) lying around that someone accidentally picks up and starts to use.

 ## securecerts.bat